 Whenever we experience a significant change in our lives we also undergo a psychological and emotional transition.

 The first person to write about these transitions was Arnold van Gennep.
 In the early 1900s he studied the rites of passage associated with the major life transitions of death, marriage, and the shift from childhood into adulthood.
-What he discovered was that we never go straight from State A into State B. There is always a third, intermediate or transitional, stage where we are no longer in the old identity but not yet fully in the new one either.
+What he discovered was that we never go straight from State A into State B. There is always a third, intermediate or ‘transitional’ stage where we are no longer in the old identity but not yet fully in the new one either.

-He called this stage the “liminal zone”, after the Latin word limen which means threshold.
+Van Gennep called this the Liminal Zone, after the Latin word limen which means threshold.
 In this phase we are crossing the threshold from one identity to another.

-This is then followed by a period of time when we start to integrate, consolidate, and embody our new identity: we find out what being married really means for who we are and how we behave in the world.
-This is the honeymoon period and beyond, when the work of becoming “married” really begins.
+This is then followed by a period of time when we start to integrate, consolidate, and embody our new identity: we find out what being married really means for who we are, how we behave in the world, and how the world behaves towards us.
+This is the honeymoon period and beyond, when the work of becoming ‘married’ really begins.